1. Objective of survey

 3.2.4.
 Collect photographic documentation with corresponding notes

-3.2.5.
-View underside of deck from inside the building3.2.5.1.
+3.2.5.1.
 Examine ceilings for water leaks and stains

 3.2.5.2.
 Obtain access through hatch, mechanical/electrical/utility room, or through removable tiles in suspended ceilings, if available